 London needs to build, yet many new developments are controversial and run into community opposition - in relation to height, design quality, affordable housing provision, impact on local services and a host of other issues.

-Against this background, Developing trust will bring together community representatives, campaigners, developers, planners and politicians to discuss how we can address public concerns about new development, promote better practice by planners and developers, and foster more constructive relations overall.
+Against this background, this conference will bring together community representatives, campaigners, developers, planners and politicians to discuss how we can address public concerns about new development, promote better practice by planners and developers, and foster more constructive relations overall.

 It’s been a long time since Londoners came together to take a good systematic look at the public’s role in the planning system.
 With the Mayoral election only nine months away, join us as we examine how to encourage better participation, planning policy reforms and a more engaged public debate.

 - How have public attitudes towards and involvement in development changed and what is driving these changes?

 - What are the issues that generate most public concern?
 How can these be better addressed?